USEPA/EPATADA-PFAS-SW/README.md

-# Welcome to TADA-PFAS-SW: Tools for Automated Data Analysis of PFAS in Surface Water!
+# Welcome to US EPA Data Discovery Tool-PFAS: semi-automated data-extraction of PFAS in surface water.

-This is a quality assurance procedure for cleaning up Per- and polyfluoroalkyl substances (PFAS) surface water concentration data and can be adapted for other variables.
+This is a quality assurance procedure for cleaning up per- and polyfluoroalkyl substances (PFAS) surface water concentration data and can be adapted for other variables.

 ## Purpose